 Does not set on oven rack easily

-With the sweet spot range of 100 to 600 degrees Fahrenheit, the KT Thermo oven thermometer is also a great option for your grill.
-It registers cool enough temperatures all the way to blistering hot (600 degrees Fahrenheit), making for easy calibration.
+With a sweet spot range of 100 to 600 degrees, the KT Thermo oven thermometer is also a great option for your grill.
+It registers cool enough temperatures all the way to blistering hot (600 degrees), making for easy calibration.
 The face is uncluttered with large numbers to facilitate reading, even through an oven door.

 The stainless steel body comes with a simple, rotating hook that locks onto an oven rack, as well as a base if you prefer to keep it freestanding.
 It does not register Celsius temperatures, but the face does have a graduated color wheel that is marked for “Warm,” “Bake/Roast,” and “Broil” settings.
 The KT Thermo is a compact, attractive choice for those looking for one tool that can toggle between grilling and oven cookery.